 Popular Skills for Contract Specialist

-Contract Specialists seem to wield many skills on the job.
-Most notably, skills in Negotiation, Contract Negotiation, Procurement, and Business Analysis are correlated to pay that is above average, with boosts in pay of 10 percent.
+Survey respondents exploit a significant toolbox of skills in their work.
+Most notably, skills in Negotiation, Contract Negotiation, Procurement, and Business Analysis are correlated to pay that is above average, with boosts in pay of 11 percent.
 Those listing Data Analysis as a skill should be prepared for drastically lower pay.
-Legal Research and Microsoft Excel also typically command lower compensation.
-Those proficient in Contract Management are, more often than not, also skilled in Customer Relationship Management (CRM).
+Microsoft Excel and Microsoft Office also typically command lower compensation.
+Those educated in Contract Management tend to be well versed in Customer Relationship Management (CRM).

 Pay by Experience Level for Contract Specialist